 On-call Pay Can (and Should) Be Negotiated In Your Contract

 It’s likely that you’ll have to spend some nights and weekends on-call.
-So decide if there is another benefit that you can tradeoff in order to receive more on-call pay.
+So decide if there is another benefit that you can tradeoff in order to receive overtime pay.
 For example, maybe the hospital is willing to increase your yearly CME allowance.
 If you don’t need them to cover that expense, you might want to waive that benefit in favor of better on-call compensation.

 Another way you may be able to get more on-call pay is to accept an annual stipend rather than a daily stipend or hourly rate.
 Just keep in mind, if you do this, make sure you know how many days you’ll be working on-call.
 With that information, you can do the calculations to ensure that your annual rate will be higher than your daily rate.